Call for Papers for Exhibition journal

 If you are interested in being considered for these opportunities, please let us know:

 - Your name, title/role, institution (if applicable), geographic location (so we can match you with exhibitions in your area), and any areas of particular interest or focus (e.g., are you a public history professional, art historian, scientist, or designer?
-Do you have experience with accessibility or DEAI?).
+Do you have experience with content development or museum education?).

 - Whether you are interested in writing book reviews, exhibition critiques, or both (NOTE: Book reviewers will receive a complimentary copy of the chosen book).